saikumarmk/website/urara/guide-to-tech-1/+page.md

 ### Third year /  Penultimate year

 By the time you've reached your penultimate year, you will have had quite an amount of experience from clubs, writing code in your own time, hackathons, research, tutoring, or a pre-penultimate internship.
 The goal is now to smash your internship interviews so that you'll be set for the summer.
 The big tech companies release their internship applications between January and March, and quantitative trading firms follow a similar timeline.
 Non-technical companies open up later; for instance, the banks open around mid-year.
-It is worth noting that ML at Canva only opened in September, so there are always exceptions to the rule of thumb.
+It is worth noting that ML at Canva only opened in September (in 2022, it's back to normal), so there are always exceptions to the rule of thumb.

 So, the game plan is to have your resume ready (DM me if you want your resume vetted!), be familiar with technical assessments, have a collection of stories you can format using STAR, and have a lot of willpower.
 These interviews are tiring, as applying to upwards of 10 companies during the semester and progressing is rather taxing.
 It's also worth it that you use it sooner rather than later, as some of these companies receive upwards of 10k applications.
 It may be a while before your application is processed, by which point the number of spots would have filled up.